 The clinical features vary depending on the underlying cause and severity of cerebellar injury.
 Symptoms manifest ipsilaterally to the site of the lesion.

-- Inability to sit upright and/or stand without support; most apparent in the sitting position
+- Inability to maintain truncal stability and coordinate central trunk muscles, which manifests in difficulty sitting upright and/or standing without support; most apparent in the sitting position

 - Occurs due to damage to the cerebellar vermis

-- Uncoordinated movements of the upper and lower extremities
+- The inability to perform coordinated movements with the upper and/or lower extremities

-- Manifests with dysmetria: the inability to coordinate the speed and range of a certain movement.
+- Can manifest with dysmetria: the inability to coordinate the speed and range of a certain movement.
 The patient tends to overshoot (hypermetria) or miss (hypometria) their target.

 - Positive : patients are unable to touch the tip of their nose with their index finger with eyes closed